tinoryj/EthAnalysis/README.md

-# Analysis of Ethereum Workloads from KV Storage Perspective
+# An Analysis of Ethereum Workloads from a Key-Value Storage Perspective

 ## Introduction

-Blockchains have revolutionized trust and transparency in digital systems but the heavy reliance on key-value (KV) stores for managing immutable, rapidly growing data results in performance bottlenecks due to I/O inefficiencies.
-In this paper, we analyze Ethereum’s KV workloads using traces of billions of KV operations collected during the processing of the recent 1 M blocks.
-We characterize three critical dimensions: storage overhead, KV request distributions, and access correlations.
-Our study yields eight key findings for optimizing blockchain KV storage and caching mechanisms.
+Blockchains have revolutionized trust and transparency in distributed systems, yet their heavy reliance on key-value (KV) storage for managing immutable, rapidly growing data leads to performance bottlenecks due to I/O inefficiencies.
+In this paper, we analyze Ethereum's storage workload traces, with billions of KV operations, across four dimensions: storage overhead, KV operation distributions, read correlations, and update correlations.
+Our study reveals 11 key findings and provides suggestions on the design and optimization of blockchain storage.

 ## Prerequisites